-- 1. The harassing of candidates by other candidates or associates knowingly acting on their behalf is unacceptable and strictly prohibited.
-The threatening of candidates to leave the race is also unacceptable and strictly prohibited.harass, threaten, or coerce others; - 2.
-Candidates may not provide anything of material value to others to further themselves in the election, aside from the complementary promotional materials provided to them by the Office of the Assemblies.
-Moreover, candidates may not pressure or force other students to vote or campaign for them under any circumstances. and similar informational materials of negligible material value; or, - 3. compel any person to endorse their candidacies, assist their campaigns, or act as supporters as an explicit or implicit condition for initiation to, admission into, affiliation with, or continued membership in a group or organization.
+- 1. harass, threaten, or coerce others; - 2. provide anything of material value to others to further themselves in the election, aside from the complementary promotional materials provided to them by the Office of the Assemblies and similar informational materials of negligible material value; or, - 3. compel any person to endorse their candidacies, assist their campaigns, or act as supporters as an explicit or implicit condition for initiation to, admission into, affiliation with, or continued membership in a group or organization.